ALABAMA HILLS, CA

 The closest town to the Alabama Hills is Lone Pine, CA. It is a small town, but it’s a pass-through for tourists driving from Los Angles to Mammoth Mountain, so there are a few hotels and campgrounds.

 When I stay in Lone Pine, I stay at the Whitney Portal Hostel.
-The owner is a great guy, the rooms are clean, and the rates are reasonable.
+The rooms are clean, and the rates are reasonable.
 The hostel is right in the middle of town and is an easy walk to several restaurants.
-Camping is also a good alternative while in the Alabama Hills, as there are campgrounds all over the park.
+Camping is also a good alternative while in the Alabama Hills, as there are hundreds of campsites all over the park.
 Additionally, there is a fairly nice campground in Lone Pine called Portagee Joe Campground.

 Nearby camping and lodging